pavinduLakshan/docs-is/en/includes/guides/authentication/saml/saml-federated-idp-initiated-sso.md

 The steps below implement the following example scenario.

+{% if product_name == "WSO2 Identity Server" %}
 - Two instances of {{product_name}} running on two different ports (e.g. 9443 and 9444), represent the internal and external IdPs respectively.
+{% else %}
+- Two connections configured in two different Asgardeo organizations (e.g. orgA and orgB), represent the internal and external IdPs respectively.
+{% endif %}
-- The first instance (internal IdP) has an application called `travelocity`.
+- The internal IdP has an application called `travelocity`.
-- A user belonging to the second instance (external IdP) should be able to access `travelocity` without creating an account in the internal IdP.
+- A user belonging to the external IdP should be able to access `travelocity` without creating an account in the internal IdP.

 ## Prerequisites

 Before you begin, be sure to set up the following:

+{% if product_name == "WSO2 Identity Server" %}
 1. Set up two instances of {{product_name}}.

 2. Set a port offset for the external IdP so that it runs on port 9444.